feiskyer/feiskyer.github.io/themes/hyde-hyde/README.md

 Since version 2.0, __`hyde-hyde`__ has been overhauled and, therefore, might cause some disruptions.

-* The main styles are refactored and redeveloped using SCSS (see [_static-src/scss_](https://github.com/htr3n/hyde-hyde/blob/master/static-src/scss)),  `poole.css` and `hyde.css` are no longer needed because `hyde-hyde.scss` already incorporates relevant elements (I still keep them there for reference purpose)
+* The main styles are refactored and redeveloped using SCSS (see [_assets/scss_](https://github.com/htr3n/hyde-hyde/blob/master/assets/scss)),  `poole.css` and `hyde.css` are no longer needed because `hyde-hyde.scss` already incorporates relevant elements (I still keep them there for reference purpose)
+  * Per PR [#45 by [@jd4no](https://github.com/jd4no), `hyde-hyde` can use SCSSs directly in the templates instead of the generated CSSs.
+The generated CSSs and the generated resources are still kept in `hyde-hyde` in order to ensure the demo on [Hugo theme site](https://themes.gohugo.io) working.
 * The layouts have been heavily restructured and modularised further (see [_layouts_](https://github.com/htr3n/hyde-hyde/blob/master/layouts))
 * Adding '[_Portfolio_](https://github.com/htr3n/hyde-hyde/blob/master/layouts/portfolio)' page inspired by Xiaoying Riley (@3rdwave_themes) [Developer-Theme](https://github.com/xriley/developer-theme)
 * Switching to use system fonts instead of Web fonts (e.g. privacy issues)
 * Experimenting a collapsible menu in mobile mode
 * Adding _Table of Contents_
   * Configure using `.Site.Params.toc` with two possible value: "hugo" (using Hugo `{{ .TableOfContents }}`, and "tocbot" (using [Tocbot](https://tscanlin.github.io/tocbot/)), remove `.Site.Params.toc` to disable TOC
-  * Tocbot can be configured in [_layouts/partials/page-single/footer.html_](_layouts/partials/page-single/footer.html_) with options as described in [its documentation](https://tscanlin.github.io/tocbot/#api)
+  * Tocbot can be configured in [layouts/partials/page-single/footer.html](layouts/partials/page-single/footer.html) with options as described in [its documentation](https://tscanlin.github.io/tocbot/#api)

 For more details, please refer to [CHANGELOG](https://github.com/htr3n/hyde-hyde/blob/master/CHANGELOG.md).
 A real site in action can be found [here](https://htr3n.github.io) and its [WIP source](https://github.com/htr3n/htr3n-blog) for reference.